Spokesperson & Media Personality

 Most of the time, men and woman will have different attitudes about "arguments" .
 Remember, men are from mars - woman are from venus - we really do think differently and this stems mostly from the childhood occurrences that we each experienced.
 Maybe he is afraid of confrontations.
 Maybe he does not know how to fight fair.
 Whatever the situation, avoidance can only last so long before a relationship begins to deteriorate.

 I would first try to calmly tell my mate that we needed to discuss xyz situation (said in a calm, positive manner) and explain to him that you it bothers you the way he avoids the situation at hand.
 Show him the serious repercussions which might develop from avoiding a specific subject.
 You can do this in writing if need be (sometimes this can be tough as the written word can appear much harsher than the spoken word).
 However, being able to read and then having time to think about what you have written might make things easier on him when the time comes to actually discuss it.
 Make it clear that you are not looking for a brawl, you want simply to express yourself and have him express himself without fear of humiliation, rejection or punishment

 QUESTIONS & ANSWERS

-Tonya Reiman specializes in all aspects of Body Language.
+Tonya Reiman specializes in all aspects of Body Language, Communication and Human Behavior.
 From private coaching, teleseminars, bootcamps and live presentations, Tonya is available to speak at your next event.
 If you are interested in hiring Tonya to speak for your group, please click on the link below: